dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertTraitNotUsed()`

-Checks that class is not using specified trait:
+Check that class is not using specified trait:

 ```php
 $this->assertTraitNotUsed(Post::class, Notifiable::class);